gast-lib/gast-lib/Setup.md

 Note: The directory names located on the filesystem DO NOT match the names of the projects.
-The filesystem directory names are located in the above list in parentheses where root ("/") is the directory that was created by expanding the .zip file.
+The filesystem directory names are located in the above list in parentheses where root ("/") is the main directory.

 ##  Projects